 Disability confident committed accreditation – It means that applicants who have a disability who meet the minimum criteria for a role will be guaranteed an interview.
 It also means we are an employer that treats its disabled staff well and have been accredited by the Job Centre Plus.

 Floating Support referrals – we make referrals to the local floating support service, funded by the housing related support programme of Essex County Council.
 It aims to support people to maintain their tenancy when they might be at risk of losing it e.g. due to rent arrears caused by debt problems or anti-social behaviour.
 We work closely with the support worker allocated to the resident to help them maintain their tenancy successfully.

 Translations – if you need help to understand the information we provide either by letter or over the phone, we supply translations and support.
 This might mean getting important letters or tenancy agreements put into another language, getting someone to translate words in person or over the phone, changing documents into Braille or large type or having a staff member visit you at home to talk to you in person.

 Adaptations service – we build all new homes to Lifetimes Homes Standard meaning they should be easy to adapt if your needs change whilst you are living there.
-We also have a budget to spend on minor adaptations like grab rails, ramps and other changes like removing thresholds.
-Speak to a member of our supported housing team for more information.
+If an Occupational Therapist confirms aids or adaptations will help you please do let us know.

-Sheltered & supported housing – we provide housing with support for young parents in Maldon, over 100 people with learning, physical and sensory disabilities across Colchester, Tendring, Braintree and Maldon and over 300 homes for older people across North Essex.
+Sheltered and supported housing – we provide housing with support for over 100 people with learning, physical and sensory disabilities across Colchester, Tendring, Braintree and Maldon and over 200 homes for older people across North Essex.